Tax receipts T2202

 I paid for my first year and my receipt reflects only half of what I paid.
 Where's the rest?

-Only the tuition amount and attendance credit for the taxation year can be included on the T2202 form.
-For example: for the 2021/22 academic year, you may have paid for Fall 2021, Winter 2022, and Spring 2022 terms, however, only the fees paid and the attendance credits for Fall 2021 can be included on your 2021 T2202 form, as that is all that qualifies for 2021 tax year.
-The Winter 2022 and Spring 2022 terms will be on your 2022 T2202 form, which will be available in February 2023.
+Only the tuition amount and attendance credits for the taxation year can be included on the T2202 form.
+For example, in the current academic year, you may have paid tuition for both the fall and winter terms.
+However, only the fees paid and attendance credits for the fall term can be included on your current T2202 form.
+The tuition fees and attendance credits for the winter term will be reflected on your T2202 form for the following taxation year, which will be available next February.

 I'm in a co-op program but, my months of attendance don't reflect my co-op term(s).